fletchjp/CANCMDDC2/README.md

 I have retstarted work on this.
 I have turned on compiler warnings using an option in the Arduino IDE.
 This has enabled me to track down a number of bugs in the code.

+### Version 4a Beta 10

+I have edited the files to make sure that the various header files can only be called once and are available where they are needed.

 ## Other Branches

 The old codes are separate branches.